qdrant/qdrant-dotnet/docfx/documentation/quickstart.md

 >
 > - Configuring qdrant to use TLS, and you **must** use HTTPS, so you will need to set up
 >   [server certificate validation](connecting.md#validating-self-signed-tls-certificates)
-> - Referencing [Grpc.Net.Client.Web](https://www.nuget.org/packages/Grpc.Net.Client.Web) and configuring `GrpcWebHandler` as the `HttpHandler`
-> - Referencing [System.Net.Http.WinHttpHandler](https://www.nuget.org/packages/System.Net.Http.WinHttpHandler/) 6.0.1 or later, and configuring `WinHttpHandler` as the inner handler for  `GrpcWebHandler`
+> - Referencing [System.Net.Http.WinHttpHandler](https://www.nuget.org/packages/System.Net.Http.WinHttpHandler/) 6.0.1 or later, and configuring `WinHttpHandler` as the `HttpHandler`
 >
-> See [Configure gRPC-Web with the .NET gRPC client](https://learn.microsoft.com/en-au/aspnet/core/grpc/grpcweb?view=aspnetcore-7.0#configure-grpc-web-with-the-net-grpc-client) and use [gRPC client with .NET Standard 2.0](https://learn.microsoft.com/en-au/aspnet/core/grpc/netstandard?view=aspnetcore-7.0#net-framework) for further details.
+> See [gRPC client with .NET Standard 2.0](https://learn.microsoft.com/en-au/aspnet/core/grpc/netstandard?view=aspnetcore-7.0#net-framework) for further details.

 [!code-csharp[](../../examples/Examples/Client.cs#CreateClientNetFramework)]